The Unexpected Journey of The Hobbit Door on Belle Vue Island in Great Malvern

 And so the Unexpected Journey began.

 After several applications and meetings the project was agreed and I was given the honour of painting the door.
-As it was November I was looking for a widow of milder dry weather so the rain did not in interfere with the paint.
+As it was November I was looking for a window of milder dry weather so the rain did not in interfere with the paint.
 I had a gazebo ready however the light is very much restricted when it is erected.
+I arrived on the Thursday morning to find that although the door had been cleaned there were still a lot of residual limescale from the water seeping from the island behind.
+I set to with a well know toilet cleaner and finished the prep work that day.